andreasabel/inCode/entry/introducing-the-mutable-library.md

 Models](https://blog.jle.im/entries/series/+functional-models.html) framework to
 efficient Haskell code.

-To properly use Artificial Neural Networks with Haskell, you need to do a lot of independent piecewise mutations to matrices and vectors.
+To properly train Artificial Neural Networks with Haskell, you need to do a lot of independent piecewise mutations to matrices and vectors.
 This becomes inefficient, quickly, because you have to do a lot of copying in the process for pure vectors and neural network weights.
 This problem also comes up for efficient simulations that require mutating many different components